thetpaingkyaw-14/example-repo/README.md

 # Example Repository
-This is a simple repo, hello world !
+This is a simple repo, hello world, MINGALAR PAR !

+This is the second change.